civyshk/nfancurve/README.md

 says that
 > "For fan control set it to 4.
 WARNING: this may cause system damage and void warranties."

 So you know.
-Let it be 4 and don't blame me if the card starts burning.
+Let it be 4 and don't blame me if the card starts to burn.

 **3.**
 Open temperature.py with your favourite editor and edit the curve like this: